 Join this level if you can catch, halter, lead, groom, mount and ride a horse with 'some' help.
 Riders will continue to develop those skills learned in Learn to Ride 1, and will be ready to learn to canter with the help of a Key Leader.

-This level is sectioned into Bronze, Silver and Gold in order to organize, deliver, and learn the many skills in this level in smaller bites.
+This level is sectioned into Levels 1, 2, 3 in order to organize, deliver, and learn the many skills in this level in smaller bites.
 The riders get to see their accomplishments and set goals for continued progress.
 Each section is recognized and rewarded!

 Riders will be taught the Passport to Excellence Level 1 set of Horsemanship and Horse Husbandry Skills both off and on the horse.